 Green = Good: This part of the zone system explains in detail how a patient should manage their asthma on a daily basis while they are feeling well.
 For an asthma sufferer, this is the optimum zone to be in because it means they are breathing easy and aren’t showing any outward signs of trouble, like wheezing and coughing.
 They can perform their everyday activities with no problem and they are able to get a good night’s sleep.

 Yellow = Caution: The yellow area of the zone system contains the steps that need to be taken if you or your child start presenting the early signs of an asthma flare-up.
 Symptoms can include shortness of breath, wheezing, sleeping difficulty, and a tight feeling in the chest.
-Regular treatment is usually administered and a physician will include instructions on the plan that describe what you should do if the medicine hasn’t helped you or your child return to the “green zone” within a specific amount of time.
+Regular treatment of asthma is usually administered and a physician will include instructions on the plan that describe what you should do if the medicine hasn’t helped you or your child return to the “green zone” within a specific amount of time.
 This usually means a call to the doctor’s office or a repeat dosing of medication.

-Red = Danger: If you or your child begin to experience such tell-tale signs as heavy breathing, difficulty walking, or inability to talk, then you should contact your child’s doctor or have a loved one make the call for you, if you are unable to do it yourself.
-If the situation is critical, then you should forego the call to your doctor and dial 911 instead or have someone drive you straight to the emergency room.
+Red = Danger: If you or your child begin to experience such tell-tale signs as heavy breathing, difficulty walking, or inability to talk, then you should contact your child’s doctor or have a loved one make the call for you if you are unable to do it yourself.
+If the situation is critical, then you should forego the call to your doctor and dial 911 instead of or have someone drive you straight to the emergency room.